mrteasdale-cs/mrteasdale-cs.github.io/cyber-security.md

 Network address translation occurs due to a limitation in the IPv4 networking scheme.
 The interent is a public network and needs a routable IP that is registered.
 Not all devices can have one - ISPs will provide this to a customer.

-The router will assign each device on the internal network with a unique IP that is then converted into a routable IP once it leaves the LAN to go into the WAN
+The router will assign each device on the internal network with a unique IP that is then converted into a routable IP once it leaves the LAN to go into the WAN.

 ## 5.5 VPN
 A virtual private network VPN is a remote-access connection that uses encryption